DFE-Digital/apply-for-teacher-training/adr/0010-cookie-sessions.md

 Con:

-- When the user signs out, we don't invalidate the session.
+- When the user signs out, we do not invalidate the session.
 This means that if the user has made a copy of the cookie, they (or an attacker) can sign themselves back in.
 - Users cannot sign out sessions on other devices (remote sign out)

 ### Storage based cookies